CFD (contract for difference) trading

-A CFD (or Contract For Difference) is simply an agreement to settle the difference in value of a particular currency pair or share between the time at which the contract is opened and the time at which it is closed.
+A CFD (Contract For Difference) is simply an agreement to settle the difference in value of a particular currency pair or share between the time at which the contract is opened and the time at which it is closed.

 Another way to the financial markets

-CFD trading essentially allows you to trade on a huge range of markets without taking delivery of the underlying instrument, and make a potential profit if the market goes down, as well as up.
+Trading essentially allows you to trade on a huge range of CFD markets without taking delivery of the underlying instrument, and make a potential profit if the market goes down, as well as up.

 For example, you could trade on the price of Gold without taking delivery of any Gold, or on the price of a stock without buying or selling the stock.